-% quorum differing from that stipulated in the Corporations Act s.
-102 for ordinary resolutions % quorum differing from that stipulated in the Corporations Act s.
+% quorum differing from that% quorum differing from thatstipulated in the Corporations Actstipulated in the Corporationss.
+102 for ordinary resolutionsAct s.
 103 for special resolutions

 Quorum required on 1st call 50.000 60.000

 Quorum required on 2nd call 25.000 30.000